December 9, 08:03 PM GMT

 First edition of the "first and greatest classic of modern economic thought" (PMM).

-In a work with few rivals in its time or after, Smith 'begins with the thought that labour is the source from which a nation derives what is necessary to it.
-The improvement of the division of labour is the measure of productivity and in it lies the human propensity to barter and exchange... it ends with a history of economic development, a definitive onslaught on the mercantile system, and some prophetic speculations on the limits of economic control...
+In a work with few rivals, Smith "begins with the thought that labour is the source from which a nation derives what is necessary to it.
+The improvement of the division of labour is the measure of productivity and in it lies the human propensity to barter and exchange ... it ends with a history of economic development, a definitive onslaught on the mercantile system, and some prophetic speculations on the limits of economic control ...
 Where the political aspects of human rights had taken two centuries to explore, Smith's achievement was to bring the study of economic aspects to the same point in a single work' (PMM).